Kajalu5/Kajalu5/README.md

 # Hello, I'm KAJAL
 <a href="https://www.linkedin.com/in/kajal06/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Cybersecurity graduate student pursuing an Executive M.S. in Cyber Engineering with interests in threat detection, log analysis, and security operations.
-Passionate about continuous learning and building practical cybersecurity skills through hands-on projects.
+I am a cybersecurity graduate student pursuing an Executive M.S. in Cyber Engineering with interests in threat detection, log analysis, and security operations.
+Passionate about continuous learning and building practical cybersecurity skills through hands-on projects and certifications.

 ## Objective
 Through academic studies, certifications, and practical projects, I continue to develop the skills necessary to support enterprise security operations.
 The goal of this portfolio is to showcase my technical growth and problem-solving abilities in SecOps and Cloud Security domains.